-Today, I talk to Sam Reti about an exciting tool he created for musicians.
+Today, I talk to Sam Reti about an exciting tool he created for musicians and teaching music online.
 Muzie started as a project when he was in college 5 or 6 years ago at the Berkeley College of Music.
 He was originally in a band for two years and it eventually fizzled out so he wanted something else to focus on.
-He had an idea for practice software for students.
+He had an idea for practice software for students for teaching music online.

 His dad who is a software developer worked together with Sam on the first practice app built.
 It used to be called, I Want to Practice.